karllhughes/learn/_posts/2020-08-17-python-blogs.md

 This concludes my quest to identify, analyze, and rank the best Python blogs in 2020.
 While my grading system may not be perfect, it allowed me to assign some numerical value to each blog and let the data do the talking.
 It's a satisfying approach for the technical blogger in me.

 **Know another blog I should consider for this list?
 [Click here to submit it](https://airtable.com/shrKNdNjYO6hNQxJV).**

+If you've enjoyed this, don't miss our other [Best Technical Blogs lists](https://draft.dev/learn/technical-blogs/).